 Solutions for Soft Brakes

 After understanding the common causes of soft brakes, the next step is to take effective measures to restore proper braking performance.
-This section will cover practical solutions, including brake bleeding and caliper adjustment, to help your e-bike brakes feel firm and responsive again.
+This section will cover practical solutions, including brake bleeding and caliper adjustment.

 When air enters the hydraulic brake system, the brake lever may feel soft or spongy, and braking efficiency will be significantly reduced.
 To fix this, the brakes need to be bled to remove trapped air and restore proper hydraulic pressure.
 You can follow the video tutorial below for step-by-step guidance.